farblos/wpg2dk/README.md

 undef`) those elements that are not people tags (`unless m{^People/}`).

-For the piped option use the following command:
+For the list option use the following command:

-    wpg2dk list <exactly-same-parameters-as-used-for-extraction> |
     exiftool -XMP-MP:RegionInfoMP=                      \
              -XMP-mwg-rs:RegionInfo=                    \
              -XMP-digiKam:ColorLabel=                   \